polca/premise/docs/user_scenarios.rst

 in the LCA inventories.
 The **reference product** of the dataset is **ammonia, anhydrous, liquid**.
-The **regionalize** parameter indicates that a region-specific version of the dataset should be created for each region in teh scenario data file.
+The **regionalize** parameter indicates that a region-specific version of the dataset should be created for each region listed in the scenario data file in the *region* column.
 The **exists in original database** parameter indicates that the dataset does not exist in the original database, but is sourced from the inventories folder.

-Also, consider this other excerpt from the config.yaml file:
+Also, consider this other example from the *config.yaml* file:

 .. code-block:: yaml

   #adding PEM and AE separately to make a sub-market
   # and allow for efficiency improvements to the
   # electrolysis processes
   AE: